WojciechMatuszewski/programming-notes/aws-stuff.md

 #### LifeCycle Manager for EBS

-Creating snapshots manually is ok but AWS can take care of this task for you.
+- creating snapshots manually is ok but AWS can take care of this task for you.
 With `LifeCycle Manager` you can enable creation of automated backups.
 BUT **YOUR VOLUME HAS TO BE TAGED**

+* this **can be done across different DBS** like SQL or Oracle or other.

 #### Termination